willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 comments: true
 ---

 The Resistor-Capacitor $(\text{RC})$ circuit is one of the first interesting circuits we can create.
-Understanding how this circuit works is essential to understanding electronic systems.
+Understanding this circuit is essential to understanding electronic systems.

 ![RC natural response circuit]({{ site.baseurl }}{% link i/rc_natural_response0c.svg %}){: .centered :}